absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 You should see the search form now!

 Node IoC provides Foundation 6 as a starting point to build your website.
 Feel free to change to whatever you prefer.

 The default rendering engine is [JSRender](https://www.jsviews.com/).
 Some tags and helpers are added by default by the `view.engine` service.

-### the `include` tag
+### The include tag

 The `{{include}}` tag indicates to load another view.
 It needs a view `name` (the same dotted syntax previously used), at least, and an optional `data` object.
 If you need to pass the current data to the sub-view, use `data=#data`.

 In this case, `{{include name="layouts.app"}}` loads the application layout template.

 If the template contains a `{{:slot}}` instruction, it means that you can insert HTML in it.
 It will be rendered at this precise spot.

 Inside the application layout slot, we print the page main HTML content.

-### The `t()` helper function
+### The t() helper function
 The `{{:~t('some text)}}` instruction prints the given text, but transformed by the `translator` service.
 If a translation exists for the current locale, it will returns the translated string.
 Otherwise, the original string is returned.